Brexit Party's Farage says will not challenge PM Johnson's Conservatives in 317 seats

-Farage said he did not want anti-Brexit parties to win the election so was standing down candidates in the seats won by the Conservatives in the 2017 election.
+In a significant boost for Prime Minister Boris Johnson ahead of a Dec.
+12 election, Farage said he did not want anti-Brexit parties to win the election so was standing down candidates in 317 of the 650 seats up for grabs.

-"The Brexit Party will not contest the 317 seats the Conservatives won at the last election," Farage said, adding that he had made the decision overnight.
-A week ago, he promised to field 600 candidates.

-Farage cast his move as a step that would prevent another EU referendum and make a hung parliament much less likely.
-He said Johnson was proposing a Brexit that sounded like the option that the British people had voted for in a referendum of EU membership three years ago.

 (Reporting by Scott Heppell; writing by Guy Faulconbridge; editing by Andrew MacAskill)